bimbolabuari/mv-covid-data/README.md

 # React-Redux Capstone Project

-> This project is a Microverse capstone project
+> This project is a Microverse capstone project on building Covid tracking app using API, react and redux, functional components, State, ES6 modules, import and export, Hooks, Router, Reducer, Store, Action.

 ## Author